Clipperton Island: Flora and fauna

 Three expeditions to Clipperton have collected sponge specimens, including U.S. President Franklin Roosevelt's visit in 1938.
 Of the 190 specimens collected, 20 species were noted, including nine found only at Clipperton.
-One of the endemic sponges, collected during the 1938 visit, was named Callyspongia roosevelti in honor of Roosevelt.
+One of the endemic sponges, collected during the 1938 visit, was named Callyspongia roosevelti in honour of Roosevelt.

-In April 2009, Steven Robinson, a tropical fish dealer from Hayward, California, traveled to Clipperton to collect Clipperton angelfish.
+In April 2009, Steven Robinson, a tropical fish dealer from Hayward, California, travelled to Clipperton to collect Clipperton angelfish.
 Upon his return to the United States, he described the 52 illegally collected fish to federal wildlife authorities as king angelfish, not the rarer Clipperton angelfish, which he intended to sell for $10,000.
 On 15 December 2011, Robinson was sentenced to 45 days of incarceration, one year of probation, and a $2,000 fine.